ballerina-attic/ballerina-honeycomb/README.md

         req.setJsonPayload(jsonMsg);

     } else {
-        log:printError("Error in converting age and mobile number to int", err = ageAsInt);
+        log:printError("Error in converting the age and the mobile number to integers.", err = ageAsInt);
         return;
     }

-    // Send the request to students service and get the response from it. var resp = studentService->post("/records/addStudent", req);
+    // Sending the request to the students service and getting the response from it. var resp = studentService->post("/records/addStudent", req);

     if (resp is http:Response) {
-        // Extracting data from received JSON.
-        var jsonMsg = resp.getJsonPayload();
+        // Extracting data from the received JSON object.. var jsonMsg = resp.getJsonPayload();
         if (jsonMsg is json) {
             string message = "Status: " + jsonMsg["Status"] .toString() + " Added Student Id :- " +
                 jsonMsg["id"].toString();
             io:println(message);
         } else {
-            log:printError("Error in extracting JSON from response", err = jsonMsg);
+            log:printError("Error in extracting the JSON payload from the response.", err = jsonMsg);
         }
     } else {
-        log:printError("Error in obtained response", err = resp);
+        log:printError("Error in the obtained response", err = resp);
     }
 }

-// Function to view all student's details. function viewAllStudents() {
+// Function to view details of all the students. function viewAllStudents() {
     // Sending a request to list down all students and get the response from it. var response = studentService->post("/records/viewAll", null);